epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

 ```
 ## Local news storage:
 When **--date** argument is not provided, the news that you received will be saved to the database, if it wasn’t there yet.
 Cached data stored in rss_reder/cached_feeds.db file using **shelve**.
-Database stores dictionary-like object, where the key is the publication date and the value is object of **Article** class.
+Database stores dictionary-like object, where the key is the publication date and the value is instance of **Article** class.

+## HTML and PDF converting:
+You can use **--to-html** and **--to-pdf** to save feed in given format.
+If there is no internet connection, it will paste image links (clickable in pdf).
+If we have internet connection, then program will download images and paste it to the file.
+Titles in pdf also clickable.